khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/post-1.md

 ---

-As I conclude this article, I hope that my journey of uncovering an XSS bug has ignited a spark within you.
+As I conclude this article, I hope that my journey of uncovering an XSS bug has ignited a spark within you :sparkler: .
 Whether you're a security professional or just starting your exploration of the web security realm, remember that every bug, no matter how small or seemingly insignificant, has the potential to make a significant impact.

 ###### thanks fot reading :)

-## Refernce :
+## References :

 - https://blog.vidocsecurity.com/blog/hacking-swagger-ui-from-xss-to-account-takeovers/
 - https://portswigger.net/daily-swig/widespread-swagger-ui-library-vulnerability-leads-to-dom-xss-attacks